discordjs/guide/guide/popular-topics/faq.md

 ### How do I check the bot's ping?

 There are two common measurements for bot pings.
-The first, **Websocket heartbeat**, is the average interval of a regularly sent signal indicating the healthy operation of the WebSocket connection the library receives events over:
+The first, **websocket heartbeat**, is the average interval of a regularly sent signal indicating the healthy operation of the websocket connection the library receives events over:

 ```js
 interaction.reply(`Websocket heartbeat: ${client.ws.ping}ms.`);